MrJeremyKhoo/KanMingBan/README.md

 The motivation behind KanMingBan was the lack of lightweight CLI-based Kanban board solutions.
 Existing alternatives either had limited features, heavy dependencies (they tend to be toy projects), or were tightly integrated with other tools like text editors or cloud services (enterprise level)

 Existing webbased tools also do not embody actual KanBan.
-Throughput, cycle time, Lead time and work in progress should be measured.
-Instead these tools focus on collaboration (with a subscription)
+Throughput, cycle time, Lead time and work in progress should be measured, if they are measured they are usually for enterprise and not personal use.

 currently it is written in C so that future extentions do not get bogged down by the language choice.
 There is also no reason for just-in-time compilation for CRUD logic.